dehuszar/personal-site/content/cv/skill/web-dev/index.md

 yearsExp = 20

 [params]
-  image = 'images/html-css-logo.svg'
+  image = 'images/web-development.svg'
-  imageAlt = 'Official HTML and CSS Logo' imageType = 'svg'
+  imageAlt = 'Illustration of a computer monitor with markup and a settings icon on it' imageType = 'svg'

 experience = ['discovery-education', 'essential-forms', 'isobar', 'no1-cooperative', 'skyspecs']